-Travel Nursing – the job you wished you’d known about sooner•
+Travel Nurse – the job you wished you’d known about sooner•

 Are you a registered nurse who dreams of international travel?
 Do you often think about where you’d go, if only your shift patterns allowed you to?
 What if we told you that you could combine both your job and your lust for adventure by becoming a travel nurse?
+What could this mean for you during critical times like an epidemic?
 Read on to find out more about this jetsetting nursing career.

 What does a travel nurse do?